1. WHAT SHOULD I WRITE ABOUT? IS THERE ANYTHING I SHOULDN'T WRITE ABOUT?

 Please remember to include your sponsored child's name and your name on each item you send.

 11. DO I HAVE TO SEND A PHOTOGRAPH TO MY SPONSORED CHILD?

 No. But since photographs are not as common in the developing world as they are in the United States, they are particularly valued.
 A photograph of you, the caring person from another part of the world, adds another dimension to your relationship; it personalizes your correspondence and helps deepen the connection the child makes.

 12. DO YOU HAVE ANY SUGGESTIONS FOR INCREASING THE CHANCE THAT MY QUESTIONS GET ANSWERED?

-To help the translators recognize that you expect an answer to the questions:
+To help our teachers recognize that you expect an answer to the questions:

 - Number your questions (1, 2, 3).